-In order to obtain a Building Permit (Autorizație de Construire) there are two legal paths, determined not by choice, but by local zoning code (Regulament Local de Urbanism).
+To obtain a Building Permit (Autorizație de Construire), there are two legal paths, determined not by choice, but by local zoning code (Regulament Local de Urbanism).

 The two paths are direct and indirect authorization.
-They are similar at some extent, except that the indirect includes an Urbanism Project caled either PUD (Plan Urbanism de Detaliu) or PUZ (Plan Urbanistic Zonal).
+They are similar to some extent, except that the indirect includes an Urbanism Project called either PUD (Plan Urbanism de Detaliu) or PUZ (Plan Urbanistic Zonal).

 The steps are the following, for the DIRECT AUTHORIZATION:

 - Urban Certificate (Certificat de Urbanism) – issued by the local city hall (Primărie), sometimes with verification by the County Hall (Consiliul Județean)

 It states what the zoning code is (Regulament Local de Urbanism) considering that within an area, the rules might differ.

 It also states the required pre-approvals (aviz, avize or acord, acorduri) the project should acquire, these being of two types:

 - Pre-approvals (avize) related to the land: